 2. Request official transcripts

-Please gather the items below and have them ready to upload:
+Please gather the required items below and have them ready to upload to the Program application:

 Write a personal statement based on the following prompt:

 Please supply the Community-Based Block Admissions Committee with a written picture of yourself.
-Remember that the criteria for the selection of CBB students include not only the university's criteria for acceptance into graduate study (i.e., GPA and GRE), but additional criteria as well.
+Remember that the criteria for the selection of CBB students include not only the university's criteria for acceptance into graduate study (i.e., GPA), but additional criteria as well.
 Each year, a richly diverse group of candidates apply to the program.
-The CBB Admissions Committee reviews these applications and then selects students who can learn together and contribute to each other's learning.
+The CBB Admissions Committee reviews these applications and then selects students who can learn together and contribute to each others learning.

 - What is there in your life experience and background that will make it possible for you to be an effective multicultural counselor (a person who can be therapeutic to others) and social justice change agent and to make some unique contribution to the CBB community?

 Hint: do not make this statement a narrative of your resumé.
 There is no minimum or maximum length; however, the statement should capture who you are in a concise manner.

 Complete your experience profile using the Experience Profile Template (Word Document).

 Download unofficial transcripts (or scan a paper transcript) for every institution, one file per institution, and be prepared to upload to the online program application.
 This is in addition to, not a substitution for, having official transcripts sent to SDSU Graduate Admissions office.